 Here are some activities that help make February wonderful for our family:

 One of my favorite family activities is the “heart attack” we give each other.
 Towards the beginning of the month (usually the first Monday of the month), we cut out construction paper hearts (all sizes and colors), write down what we love about a family member on each heart (the little kids dictate to someone who can write), then stick the completed hearts all over our kitchen cabinets.
 It’s great to see what everyone comes up with ands we’re all reminded of the love we share every time we’re in the kitchen.
 Plus it’s an easy and meaningful way to decorate for Valentine’s Day.

-We started a new tradition last year that we LOVED (got the idea from one of our great Power of Moms readers – thanks, Brianna!).
+We started a new tradition a couple years ago year that we LOVED (got the idea from one of our great Power of Moms readers – thanks, Brianna!).
 We brainstormed a bunch of simple little activities that celebrate the love we have for those around us (examples below), wrote each one on a little slip of paper, and put all the slips in a jar.
-Each day at breakfast for a week before Valentine’s Day, the kids trade off picking a slip of paper from the jar and then we do the activity on the paper they chose sometime that day.
-Some days, we don’t quite get to the activity and that’s okay – we put it back in the jar for later or draw out a different activity that might work better for that particular day.
-So far, it’s really been a great new Valentine’s tradition.
+Starting at the beginning of February, the kids trade off picking a slip of paper from the jar at breakfast and then we do the activity on the paper they pulled out sometime that day.
+If we draw out an activity that won’t work that day, we draw out a different activity that might work better.
+Some days, we don’t quite get to doing the activity we chose and that’s okay – we put it back in the jar for later.
+It’s our goal to get to at least seven activities from the jar during February – but we keep it nice and flexible!

 Here’s what we put in our jar:

 - see how many hugs and kisses you can give today